 I mentioned James Dean and the song, so if I wanted to mention Bob Dylan I would have mentioned him.
 And I didn’t mention Elvis because I didn’t want to, so it’s a pointless exercise to try and do that, so I don’t do it.

-In addition to the 50th anniversary of American Pie Tour next year, have you got any additional projects or plans?
+In addition to the 50th anniversary of American Pie Tour, have you got any additional projects or plans?

 Yeah.
-The new album is called American Boy and will be out in the first part of next year.
+The new album is called American Boy and will be out in the first part of 2022.

 ★ Love American music?
-You will also enjoy our interviews with Moby, Suzi Quatro, Katrina and The Waves, Prince’s musical director Morris Hayes, and Danny Zelisko, the, concert promoter who has worked with everybody, from Alice Cooper to Pink Floyd, from Queen to Guns ‘N Roses
+You will also enjoy our interviews with Pat Boone, The Offspring, Tom Higgenson of Plain White T’s, Moby, Suzi Quatro, Katrina and The Waves, Prince’s musical director Morris Hayes, and Danny Zelisko, the, concert promoter who has worked with everybody, from Alice Cooper to Pink Floyd, from Queen to Guns ‘N Roses

 ★ Skunk Anansie’s Skin has also widely discussed American society and issues in our interview